gowrav-vishwakarma/vnatk-express-sequelize/README.md

 # VNATK-EXPRESS-SEQULIZE (Backend with Express and Squelize)
 ---

-equipped with a few endpoints that gives you all power with Sequalized-QL developed and defined by this project only.
+Equipped with a few endpoints that gives you all power with Sequalized-QL developed and defined by this project only.

 This express middleware will give all the fule required from server to VNATK Frontend Frameworks.
 And this can also be used as independent API provider (inspired from Graph-QL).